-Atka mackerel are a difficult species to survey because: (1) they do not have a swim bladder, making them poor targets for hydroacoustic surveys; (2) they prefer hard, rough and rocky bottom which makes sampling with survey bottom trawl gear difficult; and (3) their schooling behavior and patchy distribution result in survey estimates with large variances.
-Despite these shortcomings, the U.S.-Japan cooperative trawl surveys conducted in 1980, 1983, 1986, and the 1991, 1994, 1997, 2000, 2002, 2004, 2006, and

-2010 domestic trawl surveys, provide the only direct estimates of population biomass from throughout the Aleutian Islands region.
-Furthermore, the biomass estimates from the early U.S-Japan cooperative surveys are not directly comparable with the biomass estimates obtained from the U.S. trawl surveys because of differences in the net, fishing power of the vessels, and sampling design (Barbeaux et al. 2003).
+Atka mackerel are a difficult species to survey because: (1) they do not have a swim bladder, making them poor targets for hydroacoustic surveys; (2) they prefer hard, rough and rocky bottom which makes sampling with survey bottom trawl gear difficult; (3) their schooling behavior and patchy distribution result in survey estimates associated with large variances; and 4) Atka mackerel are thought to be very responsive to tide cycles.
+During extremes in the tidal cycle, Atka mackerel may not be accessible which could affect their availability to the survey.
+Despite these shortcomings, the U.S.-Japan cooperative trawl surveys conducted in 1980, 1983, 1986, and the 1991, 1994, 1997, 2000, 2002, 2004, 2006, 2010, and 2012 domestic trawl surveys, provide the only direct estimates of population biomass from throughout the Aleutian Islands region.
+Furthermore, the biomass estimates from the early U.S.-Japan cooperative surveys are not directly comparable with the biomass estimates obtained from the U.S. trawl surveys because of differences in the net, fishing power of the vessels, and sampling design (Barbeaux et al. 2003).

 Aleutian Islands trawl survey biomass estimates of Atka mackerel varied from 63,215 t in 1980 to 489,486 t in 1983, and 1,121,148 t in 1986 (Table 17.5).
 However, the high value for 1986 is not directly comparable to previous estimates.
 During the 1980 survey, no successful sampling occurred in shallow waters (<100 m) around Kiska and Amchitka Islands, and during the 1983 survey very few shallow water stations were successfully trawled.
+However, during the 1986 survey, several stations were successfully trawled.
 However, during the 1986 survey, several stations were successfully trawled in waters less than 100 m, and some produced extremely large catches of Atka mackerel.
 In 1986, the biomass estimate from this one depth interval alone totaled 1,011,991 t in the Central Aleutians (Table 17.5), or 90% of the total biomass of Atka mackerel in the Aleutian Islands.
 This was a 908,403 t increase over the 1983 biomass estimate for the same stratum-depth interval.
 The 1986 biomass estimate is associated with a large coefficient of variation (0.80).
 Due to differences in area and depth coverage of the surveys, it is not clear how this biomass estimate compares to earlier years.

-The most recent Aleutian Islands biomass estimate from the 2010 Aleutian Islands bottom trawl survey is 844,571 t, up 16% relative to the 2006 survey estimate (no survey was conducted in 2008, Table 17.6).
+The most recent Aleutian Islands biomass estimate from the 2012 Aleutian Islands bottom trawl survey is 276,877 t, down 70% relative to the 2010 survey estimate (Table 17.6).
 The breakdown of the Aleutian biomass estimates by area corresponds to the management sub-districts (541-Eastern, 542-Central, and 543-Western).
-The increase in biomass in the 2010 survey is largely a result of the increase in biomass found in the Western area (252,819 t in 2010 up from 100,693 t in 2006), despite a large decrease in the Central area.
-Relative to the 2006 survey, the 2010 biomass estimates are up 151% in the Western area, down 29% in the Central area, and up 13% in the Eastern area (Figure 17.4).
-The 95% confidence interval about the mean total 2010 Aleutian biomass estimate is 162,039-1,527,102 t.
-The coefficient of variation (CV) of the 2010 mean Aleutian biomass is 40% (Table 17.6).
+The decrease in biomass in the 2012 survey is largely a result of decreases in biomass found in the Eastern and Southern Bering Sea areas (down 91 and 99%, respectively), but all areas showed large declines (Table 17.6).
+Relative to the 2010 survey, the 2012 biomass estimates are down 48% in the Western area, down 45% in the Central area, and down 99% in the combined Southern Bering Sea/Eastern area (Fig. 17.4).
+The 95% confidence interval about the mean total 2012 Bering Sea/Aleutian Islands biomass is 18% (Table 17.6).